cypress-io/cypress/CONTRIBUTING.md

 ### Is this a question?

-Some opened issue are questions, not bug reports or feature requests.
+Some opened issues are questions, not bug reports or feature requests.
 Issues are reserved for potential bugs or feature requests *only*.
 If this is the case, you should:

 - Explain that issues in our GitHub repo are reserved for potential bugs or feature requests and that the issue will be closed since it appears to be neither a bug nor a feature request.
-- Guide them to existing resources where their questions can be asked like our [community chat](https://on.cypress.io/chat), our [documentation](https://docs.cypress.io), or [Stack Overflow](https://stackoverflow.com/questions/tagged/cypress).
+- Guide them to existing resources where their questions can be asked like our [Discussions](https://github.com/cypress-io/cypress/discussions), [community chat](https://on.cypress.io/chat), [Discord](https://on.cypress.io/discord),, or [Stack Overflow](https://stackoverflow.com/questions/tagged/cypress).
 - Cypress offers support via email when signing up for any of our our [paid plans](https://www.cypress.io/pricing/), so remind them that this is an option if they already have a paid account.
-- Add the `type: question` label to the issue.
+- Move the issue to [Discussions](https://github.com/cypress-io/cypress/discussions).
-- Close the issue.

 ### Does this issue belong in this repository?